 On our last Oregon trip, we decided to stay at The Nines Hotel in Portland using our Amex Fine Hotels and Resorts benefit.
 I know of The Nines Hotel because of a previous trip I took years ago when it was still part of SPG.
 Today, the Nines Hotel is under the Marriott brand and is part of the Luxury Collection Hotel sub-brand.
 I haven’t been to this hotel in probably five years so I was excited to see if anything has changed.
-Also, it was one of the few hotels that was actually operating during COVID so our choices were pretty narrow to begin with.
+Also, it was one of the few hotels that were actually operating during COVID so our choices were pretty narrow to begin with.

 DEAL: THE NINES HOTEL WITH AMEX FINE HOTELS AND RESORTS